Reduction of Feynman Integrals in the Parametric Representation II: Reduction of Tensor Integrals: Examples

+Obviously these rules are complete in the sense that any integral of the form $I_1(i_0,i_1,i_2,i_3)$ can be reduced to the master integral $I(-\frac{d}{2},0,0,0)$ by applying these rules.

-Alternatives, we can do the reduction by using the method I. Since the first equation in \cref{Eq:abDef} has no solution, we need to extend the polynomial $\mathcal{F}_1$ by introducing two auxiliary parameters, which is equivalent to introducing two auxiliary propagators $l_1\cdot p$ and $l_2\cdot p$.
+Alternatively, we can do the reduction by using Method I. Since the first equation in \cref{Eq:abDef} has no solution, we need to extend the polynomial $\mathcal{F}_1$ by introducing two auxiliary parameters, which is equivalent to introducing two auxiliary propagators $l_1\cdot p$ and $l_2\cdot p$.
 We denote

 The polynomials $A$, $B$, $\bar{A}$ and $\bar{B}$ for this integral are

 Then tensor integrals can be parametrized by using the method described in \cref{Sec:MethI}.
 For example, we have